kenjix002/cupcakes/README.md

 # About

-This is the demo for my assignment
+This is the demo for my assignment with MERN stack

 # Feature

-- Admin create / edit / delete product
+- Admin create / edit / ~~delete~~ product
 - Customer add product to cart ( login required )
 - Cart System
 - filter search product